Owner's equity: formula, examples and how to grow it

 Owner's equity is the value of your business after subtracting what you owe from what you own.
 It's calculated as assets minus liabilities, giving you a clear measure of your net worth at any point in time.

-- measure performance: see how business decisions affect equity
+- Measure performance: see how business decisions affect your financial position

-Changes appear in your statement of changes in equity, following International Financial Reporting Standards, though for UK businesses, Financial Reporting Standard (FRS) 102 Section 22 sets out specific requirements for classifying financial instruments as either liabilities or equity.
+These changes appear in your statement of changes in equity.
+For UK businesses, Financial Reporting Standard (FRS) 102 Section 22 sets out specific requirements for classifying financial instruments as either liabilities or equity, following International Financial Reporting Standards.

-Owner's equity doesn't predict your business's sale price.
-That depends on negotiations with buyers.
-But it gives you a concrete measure of your financial position that you can calculate whenever needed.
+Owner's equity doesn't predict your business's sale price, as that depends on negotiations with buyers.
+But it gives you a concrete measure of your financial position that you can calculate whenever you need it.

 How to calculate owner's equity (or net worth)